GMDU/code-of-copper/README.md

 <br />

 ## Writing your First Program
-It is up to you to discover most of the language through exploration; example programs are found scattered across the world.
+It is up to you to discover most of the language through the progression system.

 However, every good README needs a hello world.